 The Cathy and Bill Osborn Chair

-Violinist Stephanie Jeong was appointed associate concertmaster of the Chicago Symphony Orchestra in the fall of 2011 by Music Director Riccardo Muti.
-Prior to joining the CSO, she was a member of the New York Philharmonic from 2010-11.
-The top prize winner and recipient of the Best Paganini Concerto Prize of the 2008 Paganini Violin Competition in Italy, Jeong made her solo debut at age 12 with the Chicago Symphony Orchestra as winner of its Feinburg Competition and with the Philadelphia Orchestra as winner of its Albert M. Greenfield Competition.
-She won the Greenfield Prize again in 2002 and 2006, and performed as featured soloist on the Philadelphia Orchestra’s Best of Tchaikovsky series conducted by Rossen Milanov.
+Stephanie Jeong was appointed associate concertmaster of the Chicago Symphony Orchestra in 2011 by music director Riccardo Muti.
+Prior to joining the CSO, she was a member of the New York Philharmonic from 2010 to 2011.
+She is a top-prize winner and recipient of the Best Paganini Concerto Prize of the 2008 Paganini Violin Competition in Italy.
+Jeong made solo debuts at the age of 12 with the CSO and the Philadelphia Orchestra as winner of the Feinberg Competition, respectively.

 A native of East Rutherford, New Jersey, Jeong began her studies in New York with Nicole DiCecco at the Suzuki Program Music School.
-At the age of 3 she moved to Chicago where she studied with Betty Haag Kuhnke at the Betty Haag Academy of Performing Arts.
-In 1997, at the age of 9, Jeong became one of the youngest students ever accepted to the Curtis Institute of Music in Philadelphia, where she studied with Aaron Rosand.
-She received her bachelor’s degree from Curtis and completed her master’s degree at the Juilliard School as a student of Cho-Liang Lin and Ronald Copes.
+At the age of three, she moved to Chicago, where she studied with Betty Haag-Kuhnke at the Betty Haag Academy of Music.
+In 1997, at age nine, she became one of the youngest students ever accepted to Philadelphia’s Curtis Institute of Music, where she studied with Aaron Rosand.
+She received a master’s degree from the Juilliard School as a student of Cho-Liang Lin and Ronald Copes.